 What is the difference between hay fever and a cold?

 If you’ve been paying attention to our lists of symptoms, you’ll notice that there are a couple of points where these two conditions don’t overlap.

-If your symptoms clear up within a couple of weeks, you’ve probably had a cold, whereas hay fever will last for much longer and may be more severe on days with a high pollen count.
+If your symptoms clear up within a couple of weeks, you’ve probably had a cold.
+Conversely, hay fever will last for much longer and may be more severe on days with a high pollen count.

-The key difference to remember is that hay fever won’t give you a sore throat by itself, where a cold can, so if you pick up a sore throat out of nowhere you’ve probably got a cold.
+The key difference to remember is that hay fever won’t give you a sore throat by itself, whereas a cold can.
+So, if you pick up a sore throat out of nowhere you’ve probably got a cold.

 Hay fever symptoms can be easily treated with over-the-counter medicines, such as hay fever tablets, nasal sprays, and eye drops.
 You can pick these up from pharmacies, online pharmacies, and lots of regular shops and supermarkets, so you won’t need to worry about finding a way to keep your hay fever under control.

 If you’re looking for the best hay fever remedy for you, you should speak to your doctor or Chemist4U pharmacist for advice.

 If you’ve got a cold, then hay fever tablets probably aren’t going to be the best remedy.
 Most hay fever tablets are antihistamines, which block symptoms caused by a hormone called histamine, which is created when you have an allergic reaction.